DoD awards TwoSense $2.42 million contract for behavioral biometric authentication

 Machine learning algorithms running in TwoSenses’ cloud learn the behavior of each user — how they walk, interact with their phones, commute to work, and (a bit creepily) where they spend their time.
 It’s sort of like Google’s On-Body Detection, an Android feature that prevents a phone’s lock function from activating when it’s on-person or in-hand — albeit more sophisticated.

 To be clear, behavioral biometric authentication isn’t a new idea.
-Startups like Israel-based BioCatch and Simility, the former of which recently raised $30 million and the latter of which was acquired by PayPal in June, leverage AI and hundreds parameters such as the way a user moves their cursor and holds their phone to build a profile for what constitutes “normal” behavior, and subsequently to perform authentication — and catch fraudsters in the act.
+Startups like Israel-based BioCatch, which recently raised $30 million, and Simility, which was acquired by PayPal in June, leverage AI and hundreds of parameters — such as the way a user moves their cursor and holds their phone — to build a profile for what constitutes “normal” behavior, and subsequently to perform authentication and catch fraudsters in the act.

-But TwoSense is betting its particular solution will help to hasten DISA’s move away from other authentication solutions like Purebred, a prototypical platform that relies on DoD mobile devices to provide one-time passwords.
-Last year, the agency said it was piloting AI-driven mobile and desktop systems that, like TwoSense’, can identify users by behavioral features like gait, and prevent and respond to the misuse of credentials.
+But TwoSense is betting its particular solution will hasten DISA’s move away from other authentication solutions, like Purebred, a prototypical platform that relies on DoD mobile devices to provide one-time passwords.
+Last year, the agency said it was piloting AI-driven mobile and desktop systems that, like TwoSense, can identify users by behavioral features such as gait, and prevent and respond to the misuse of credentials.

 “Keeping our overall objective in mind, we know that CAC as a form factor doesn’t perform well in the mobile environment,” Jeremy Corey, chief of the agency’s of Cyber Innovation Division, said during a presentation at the 2018 Armed Forces Communications and Electronics Association’s Defensive Cyber Operations Symposium in Baltimore last May.
 “We want to ensure that we retain the equivalent assurances of the secure elements that are on the card as we begin to potentially use mobile devices for authentication and access.
 We aim to achieve sufficient authentication assurance to facilitate a single platform for use in day-to-day operations, and potentially provide a capability to utilize one device for multiple networks.”